mrkmiller/CSV-to-Drupal/README.md

 Add any __Fields__ needed by the Drupal entity into the `prepareNodes()` function.

+## Running the Import

-4. Test the CSV parsing.
+1. Test the CSV parsing.
 ```
 npm test
 ```

-5. Import the files into Drupal.
+2. Import the files into Drupal.
 ```
 npm start
 ```